 This report is disclosed to the public in accordance with Article 301 of the Delegated Regulation which sets out the requirements regarding the publication of the SFCR.
-Accordingly, the Company will publish a copy of the latest report on its corporate website (www.cnplife.ie) not later than April, 8th 2022 and will keep the SFCRs available to any party who requests them for up to 5 years following the disclosure date.
+Accordingly, the Company will publish a copy of the latest report on its corporate website (www.cnplife.ie) not later than the 8th of April 2023 and will keep the SFCRs available to any party who requests them for up to 5 years following the disclosure date.
 A copy of the SFCR will also be submitted to the CBI within the timeline specified above.